 This is a pretty detailed options profit calculator with color-coding, which is simple to see at what price you are either in or out of the money, and you can also see the profit you will make from a closing price on a specific date.
-There are some other free calculators online that you can use to obtain similar results, but they aren’t as accurate as the one available in QuantData; which has more available market data.
+There are some other free calculators online that you can use to obtain similar results.
+Still, they aren’t as accurate as the one available in QuantData, which has more available market data.

-We just have a small critique which is that this tool could be a bit easier to use if the search for a stock was easier, and the current price of the stock was automatically available as the default.
-If you put in a ticker symbol and click away to find the current price when you come back the info is not maintained in the tool.
+We have a small critique: this tool could be a bit easier to use if the search for a stock was easier and the stock’s current price was automatically available as the default.
+If you put in a ticker symbol and click away to find the current price when you return, the info is not maintained in the tool.
 So it needs to be put in again.
-If you know this is the case, you remember to put in the info from memory.
+Remember to put the information from memory if you know this is the case.

 Affiliate Stats and Help Sections

 There is a section for viewing your affiliate states if you sign up for this portion of their program.
 It’s easy to see what kind of profits you’re making from your active and total referrals.
-Every user for who you sign up will receive a discount, and you also earn 20% of their subscription each month.
+Every user you sign up for will receive a discount, and you also earn 20% of their monthly subscription.

 The help section of QuantData’s page is quite helpful for anyone new to the platform.
 You can find all the information about how to use their system.
-It’s not hard though, and there is a simple options trading educational section as well that will likely grow as they add more content.
+It’s not hard, though, and our simple options in the trading educational section will likely grow as they add more content.

-They have a bot messaging system that we tested to see how fast they would reply, and a live person answered in between 90 seconds and 2 minutes on a Wednesday at 3:30 pm mountain time.
-If they’re not online at that time, you can also leave an email to be notified that a reply has been sent.
+They have a bot messaging system that we tested to see how fast they would reply, and a live person answered in between 90 seconds and 2 minutes on a Wednesday at 3:30 pm Mountain time.
+If they’re not online, then you can also leave an email to notify them that a reply has been sent.